meilisearch/documentation/advanced_guides/stop_words.md

 `The Road to Hong Kong` is the first film in our search results.
 It is there because of the recurrence of the words "the" and "of" in the title and description.
 However, it is the oldest film in the documents offered.

-The number of occurrences of common words, impacts a lot the search results.
+The number of occurrences of common words impacts a lot the search results.
 If we want to focus on more relevant information, `the`, `of` and `to` should be added to the stop word list.
 #### Lets add some stop words

 ```bash